melanj/melanj.github.io/README.md

 ### Tech Lead (Java) - Virtusa Corporation
 #### melannj86@gmail.com 0719654841
 ---
 - 8+ years of experience in software development life cycle including analysis, design, development, implementation, testing and documentation of applications.
 2+ years experience as a lead software engineer.
 - Strong technical knowledge and hands-on experience in Java/Scala and good working knowledge of open source tools and technologies.
-- Extensive knowledge of Internet and Web technologies, middleware development, client/ server application development, software process improvement, and object oriented design and development.
+- Extensive knowledge of Internet and Web technologies, middleware development, client/server application development, software process improvement, and object oriented design and development.
 - Strong SOA knowledge and implemented SOA architecture with Web Services (SOAP, WSDL) using Axis 2 , Apache CXF, Jersey, Restlet
 - Strong knowledge on code analyzers such as pmd, findbugs and integration with continuous integration tools like Hudson and Jenkins.
 - Experience and proficiency with Linux, bash shell scripting, container and virtualization technologies (such as docker, QEmu)
 - Familiarity with fundamentals of software configuration management, automated build processes, and source code control systems
 ---
 ## Work Experience